United States Department of Energy: Formation and consolidation

 In 1942, during World War II, the United States started the Manhattan Project to develop the atomic bomb under the U.S. Army Corps of Engineers.
 After the war, in 1946, the Atomic Energy Commission (AEC) was created to control the future of the project.
 The Atomic Energy Act of 1946 also created the framework for the first National Laboratories.
 Among other nuclear projects, the AEC produced fabricated uranium fuel cores at locations such as Fernald Feed Materials Production Center in Cincinnati, Ohio.
 The Energy Reorganization Act of 1974 split the responsibilities of the AEC into the new Nuclear Regulatory Commission, which was charged with regulating the nuclear power industry, and the Energy Research and Development Administration, which was assigned to manage the nuclear weapon, naval reactor, and energy development programs.

 The 1973 oil crisis called attention to the need to consolidate energy policy.
 In 1977, President Jimmy Carter signed into law the Department of Energy Organization Act, which established the Department of Energy.
 The new agency, which began operations on October 1, 1977, consolidated the Federal Energy Administration, the Energy Research and Development Administration, the Federal Power Commission, and programs of various other agencies.
 Former Secretary of Defense James Schlesinger, who served under Presidents Nixon and Ford during the Vietnam War, was appointed as the first secretary.

-President Carter proposed the Department of Energy with the goal of promoting energy conservation and energy independence, and developing alternative sources of energy to reduce the use of fossil fuels.
-With international energy's future uncertain for America, Carter acted quickly to have the department come into action the first year of his presidency.
+President Jimmy Carter proposed the Department of Energy with the goal of promoting energy conservation and energy independence, and developing alternative sources of energy to reduce the use of fossil fuels.
+With the future of international energy uncertain for America, Carter acted quickly to have the department come into action in the first year of his presidency.
 This was an extremely important issue of the time as the oil crisis was causing shortages and inflation.
 With the Three Mile Island accident, Carter was able to intervene with the help of the department.
 Through the DOE, Carter was able to make changes within the Nuclear Regulatory Commission, including improving management and procedures, since nuclear energy and weapons are responsibilities of the department.